 Your guide to doing business in Angola

-Bordering the Democratic Republic of Congo to the north, and Namibia to the south, Angola lies on continental Africa's west coast.
+Bordering the Democratic Republic of Congo to the north and Namibia to the south, Angola lies on continental Africa's southwest coast, on the shores of the south Atlantic Ocean.
 Angolan territory is diverse, including sub-Saharan deserts, tropical rainforests, and grassland, while its climate varies from cool and dry, to hot and humid during monsoon season.
-Oil is the cornerstone of Angola's economy but important industries include mining, agriculture, fishing and tourism.
-With recent government reforms taking effect across the country, the Angolan economy is starting to diversify, and the IMF is predicting growth for the country in 2018 and beyond.
-Angola is a member of the United Nations, OPEC, the African Union, and the Southern African Development Community.
-In 2018, Angola was ranked 175 on the World Bank’s Ease of Doing Business Survey.
+Oil is the cornerstone of Angola's economy but important industries include mining, agriculture, fishing, and tourism.
+In 2019, Angola’s GDP was around $208 billion and with recent government reforms taking effect across the country, the Angolan economy is starting to diversify.
+A 2019 review by the IMF confirmed that Angola’s economic program was on track, prompting the approval of a $247 million disbursement to aid ongoing consolidation and diversification of the economy.
+Angola is a member of the UN, OPEC, the African Union, and the Southern African Development Community.
+In 2019, Angola was ranked 177 on the World Bank’s Ease of Doing Business Survey.

 With the government taking steps to diversify the economy, opportunities in Angola are becoming more attractive to foreign businesses - and have made the country the fourth-largest investment destination in Africa...

-Angola is very familiar with foreign investment and the oil and gas sector have invested in Africa’s 2nd largest oil producer for a number of years.
+Angola is very familiar with foreign investment and the oil and gas sector has invested in Africa’s second largest oil producer for a number of years.
 However, companies considering investing in Angola should not think that opportunities begin and end with oil and gas related enterprises.

-Many investors are unaware of Angola’s rich agricultural history: the county was a key exporter of numerous agricultural products, including coffee, maize, tobacco and rice and, in the early seventies, Angola became the world’s fourth largest coffee exporter.
-In more recent years, the growth of the oil industry has helped fuel a financial boom.
+Many investors are unaware of Angola’s rich agricultural history.
+Prior to the civil war, Angola was a key exporter of numerous agricultural products, including coffee, maize, tobacco and rice and in the early seventies, Angola became the world’s fourth largest coffee exporter.

-Angolan real estate requires the least explanation and as a result of the oil and gas industry real estate prices have continually increased over the years.
-Though high towers and condominiums bring big returns, the greatest opportunity exists in lower-cost housing.
-About a third of the country’s population lives in the capital and as this number grows, the low cost housing demand in Luanda will only increase.
+Angolan real estate requires the least explanation, and as a result of the oil and gas industry, real estate prices have continually increased over the years.
+Though the high towers and condominiums will bring big returns, the greatest opportunity exists in lower-cost housing.
+About a third of the country’s population lives in the capital and as this number grows, the low-cost housing demand in Luanda will only increase.

 A company is required to have a legal entity established in order to carry out business in Angola with no legal restrictions, including processing a payroll.
 A foreign company has two options: